osrf/collision-benchmark/README.md

 Because this test uses two objects, we can refer to the test worlds as the *"two objects world"*.

-A two-objects-world is loaded multiple times: either multiple times with different physics engines, or multiple times with different representations of the objects (e.g. primitive *vs.* mesh), or both.

 The test iterates through all AABB intersection states and moves the objects accordingly with the AABB, so all worlds are in the same state.
 It then compares the output of the worlds.